 Each month, members from all houses come together in a General Assembly (GA).
 The General Assembly shall be composed of all current BCL members.
 The General Assembly is the highest governing body of BCL, empowered to make decisions that affect the organization as a whole.

 In special cases the General Assembly can review decisions made by other bodies.
 Other BCL-wide decisions may be made through our organization's online social workspace on Slack.Unless policy otherwise specifies, any proposal must receive 70% of cast votes in order to pass.

 Committees are special bodies composed of volunteers from the BCL membership that make proposals on particular subjects, or decisions as permitted in their committee charter.
 Some committees use Slack and Zoom for meetings and communications.

-Each member is encouraged to participate in a committee.
+All BCL members are encouraged to participate in a committee.
 Each committee consists of members from multiple houses, which allows for inter-house collaboration and friendships.
-The committees each have a chairperson and meet once per month.
-Current BCL committees include:
+Committees have a chairperson and meet based on pre-determined schedules.
+Examples of BCL committees include: